EmilieD8/cub3d/README.md

 - Clone the MLX 42 library (https://github.com/codam-coding-college/MLX42)
 - Follow the instructions for MLX
 - Make
+- ./cub3d maps/... -> select one of the three maps

 Project:
 Reproduction of Wolfenstein 3D, using raycasting.
 Alice in Wonderland themed.